 Yes — noticing Pearly Penile Papules (PPP) during the teenage years or early adulthood is common and usually completely normal.

-If you are new to the topic, start here: What Are PPP?
+If you are completely new to the condition, start with What Are PPP?

 - Normal